Lee Eun-kyung (archer)

 Lee Eun-kyung (이은경, born 15 July 1972) is a South Korean archer and Olympic champion.

+Career

 She competed at the 1992 Summer Olympics in Barcelona, where she won a gold medal with the South Korean archery team.

 She also competed at the Asian Games winning a gold medal in the team and silver in the individual events in 1990; a gold medal in the individual and bronze in the team events in 1994; and a gold medal in the team and silver medal in the individual events in 1998.